 Clinical Practice Guidelines

-- 2017 Clinical Practice Guideline for the Management of PTSD
+- VA/DoD 2023 Clinical Practice Guideline for the Management of PTSD

 - Overview of Psychotherapy for PTSD

-Reviews the psychotherapy recommendations of the 2017 VA/DoD Clinical Practice Guideline for PTSD, including discussion of the research underlying unanimous support of cognitive behavioral therapies.
+Reviews the 2023 VA/DoD Clinical Practice Guideline (CPG) evidence base for PTSD treatment, including discussion of the research underlying the recommendations for specific psychotherapies.

 - Cognitive Processing Therapy for PTSD